CoEDL/yinarlingi/README.md

 be run in a Continuous Testing (CT) environment such as GitLab pipelines.

-Yinarlinigi is the Warlpiri word for echidna.
+Yinarlingi is a Warlpiri word for echidna.

 ## Installation